 Caring for children in your own home

-A childminder provides childcare for children aged 0 to 12 years in their own home, and must become registered under the Day Care of Children (Jersey) Law 2002.
+A childminder provides childcare for children aged from birth to 12 years in their own home, and must become registered under the Day Care of Children (Jersey) Law 2002.

 It's an offence to care for children if you receive a reward (eg you get paid), unless you're caring for children under the age of 12 years old for less than two hours a day, or the child / children you're caring for is a close relative.